Brother Speed Motorcycle Club

-Organization

-There are thought to be 200–300 Brother Speed members with chapters in Oregon and Idaho.

 History

 Brother Speed was established by a group of high school friends who enjoyed riding together.
 The friends noticed an increase in motorcycles in the area and decided to run a newspaper ad looking for anyone interested in starting a club.
 A meeting was organized with approximately 20 people attending.
 A few weeks after the first meeting, the group came up with the name, "Brother Speed."
 The club's center patch is a winged skull with a cap, goggles, and scarf.
 Brother Speed's "colors" are black and gold.

 During the 1970s, the Brother Speed in Boise applied to the Oakland, California chapter of the Hells Angels for permission to join the Angels.
 The Oakland club sent a representative to Idaho to assess the Brother Speed's suitability for membership, who recommended that the Brothers not be accepted into the Hells Angels.
 The reason why the Brother Speed was denied membership in the Hells Angels is unknown.

 The Brother Speed has allegedly associated with the Hells Angels, the Outsiders, and the Devils Breed in order to acquire precursor chemicals used in the manufacture of methamphetamine.
 The Brother Speed chapter in Reno, Nevada, in collusion with the Hells Angels' Sacramento, California chapter and California Nomads chapter, has reportedly used twin-engine airplanes to transport drugs between northern California and Nevada.
 The Brothers Speed in Idaho have allegedly been involved in sending methamphetamine, sealed inside the frames of motorcycles, to the Rebels in Sydney, Australia.